BrandonOakes/Python3-and-Javascript-Data-Structure-Implementations/README.md

 # Data structure implementations

-### This repository will show abstract data type implementations in both Python and Javascript.
+### This repository will display algorithm and  abstract data type implementations in both Python and Swift

 #### Abstract data structures to be implemented from scratch include: